Kattis/problem-package-format/spec/legacy.md

 giving the submission a score based on other factors than correctness, or a teammessage.txt file, giving a message to the team that submitted the solution, providing additional feedback on the submission.

-A judging system that implements this standard must support the judgemessage.txt file described above (I.e., content of the "judgemessage.txt" file, if produced by the validator, must be provided by the judging system to a human judge examining the submission).
+A judging system that implements this format must support the judgemessage.txt file described above (I.e., content of the "judgemessage.txt" file, if produced by the validator, must be provided by the judging system to a human judge examining the submission).
 Having the judging system support other files is optional.